 Horror comedies are a real hit & miss proposition, especially when the distinction between the two can be blurred.
-James Whale proved complete compatibility in The Old Dark House, as did several German silent thrillers.
+James Whale proved complete compatibility was possible with The Old Dark House, as did several German silent thrillers.
 For the longest time Roman Polanski’s The Fearless Vampire Killers was slammed for not being funny, when it too was more interested in the intersection of comedy, horror and our awareness of the genre.
-In the middle 1970s comedian Steve Martin came on the scene with a bang; besides his great contributions to Saturday Night Live, I believe I first saw him in a Carl Gottlieb short subject with Teri Garr and Buck Henry, called The Absent-Minded Waiter.
+In the middle 1970s comedian Steve Martin came on the scene with a bang; besides his great contributions to Saturday Night Live I believe I first saw him in a Carl Gottlieb short subject with Teri Garr and Buck Henry called The Absent-Minded Waiter.
 It ran with a screening of Network, and brought down the house.

 The gags fly too fast to count — the cat in the operating room comes to mind first.
 The various jokes about crazy surnames shouldn’t be funny, but are; we also love the extended moment when Michael asks God for a ‘sign.’